End Credits #1: Cinema's 2012 Lost Treasures Ernest Borgnine

 Ernest Borgnine (1917-2012)

-In the twilight (but far from the end) of his career Borgnine appeared in the futuristic Gattaca (1997) with another actor in a small but effective role, Gore Vidal who passed away July 31 2012 at age 86 whom I will appreciate in next week's blog.
+In the twilight (but far from the end) of his career, Borgnine appeared in the futuristic Gattaca (1997), with another actor in a small but effective role, Gore Vidal who passed away July 31 2012 at age 86, whom I will pay tribute to in next week's blog.